Choose an installation method

 Next steps

-First, prepare your bare metal/VM or existing cluster.
-After your installation environment is prepared, then you can follow the installation guide for your chosen installation method: KOTS, Helm, or OpenShift.
+First, prepare your existing cluster.
+After your installation environment is prepared, then you can follow the installation guide for your chosen installation method: KOTS, Helm, Helm with separate cluster resources, or OpenShift.

 Was this helpful?